The Rising Need for Data Monitoring Committee Member Training

 The Components of An Effective Committee Training Session

-An effective training session must be informative and brief, with insight that can help newer committee members overcome the primary challenges they are likely to encounter.
+An effective training session must be informative and concise, with insight that can help newer committee members overcome the primary challenges they are likely to encounter.

 Victoria shares some common obstacles committee members with less DMC experience may encounter, including: